nickgerace/nickgerace.dev/_posts/2020-06-07-action-and-experience.md

 I was never really sure.

 I bring this story up now to help reaffirm that the Black **experience** is *beautiful* and *real*, but also demands change.
-It's something that many have only just witnessed for the first time.
+It's something that many have only recently witnessed for the first time.

 Sure, there's [intersectionality](https://en.wikipedia.org/wiki/Intersectionality) in my personal, White **experience**.
-I've been called "terrorist" and "Mexican" several times in my youth (I guess Italian, Pakistani, a large European mix, and a summer tan will do that), but this post isn't about me or those with similar **experiences**.
+I've been called "terrorist" and "Mexican" several times in my youth (I guess Italian, Pakistani, a large European mix will do that), but this post isn't about me or those with similar **experiences**.
-The point: I will *never* **experience** the injustice that Black people *uniquely* do.
+The point: I will *never* **experience** the injustices that Black people *uniquely* do.

 I ask that my fellow software engineers, and their employers, recognize that while all **experiences** are different, we must do our part to ensure the Black **experience** finds justice.
 I'm naturally optimistic, and I know we can do this.